verbatim-ai/dataset-chemcorp/README.md

 Each generator defines its documents as module-level dicts (`INVOICES`, `ORDERS`, `PRODUCTS`, `DATASETS`, `MEETINGS`, `DOCS`) near the top of the file — that is where to add or edit a document.

-## Disclaimer

-ChemCorp Industries S.A. does not exist.
-Every company, person, address, bank detail, price, financial figure, batch number and certification in this corpus is fabricated for benchmarking purposes.
-Real company names (BASF, Solvay, Arkema, Brenntag, TotalEnergies) appear only as synthetic supplier placeholders and none of the associated transactions, contacts or terms are real.